adeshkin/khakas-text-to-speech/README.md

+> ⚠️ **Notice:** This repository is deprecated.
+Please use the new version available at [adeshkin/khakas-tts](https://github.com/adeshkin/khakas-tts).

 ### Description
 #### Here you can find examples of the Flask application for speech synthesis in the [Khakas](https://en.wikipedia.org/wiki/Khakas_language) language.
 #### [Silero-models](https://github.com/snakers4/silero-models) are used for speech synthesis and denoising.